swansonk14/escape_embeddings/README.md

 # Escape Embeddings

-This repo contains code for modeling SARS-CoV-2 antigen escape from antibodies using pretrained protein language model embeddings.
+This repo contains code for modeling SARS-CoV-2 immune escape using pretrained protein language model embeddings.
+The models in this repo learn to predict how antibody binding to a SARS-CoV-2 antigen is affected by single point mutations to the antigen.

 All data, embeddings, and results are available in this Google Drive folder: https://drive.google.com/drive/folders/18heVMWK46ExHkSeixyrNiJLovnIbZ4jg?usp=share_link

 [//]: # (TODO: add link to arxiv paper)

 ## Installation